GroTechMinds

 Conclusion

 SQL joins help put together information from different tables in databases.
 We can fetch data between two or more tables.
+Remember to practice, stay updated with the latest trends in API and SQL and maintain a positive attitude throughout your interview process.
 We have four types of joins through which we can fetch common data, data from the left table, data from the right table, data from one table itself, and cross data with each other.

 Test Your Knowledge